digitalrebar/provision/doc/cli/drpcli_system_ha_remove.rst

 drpcli system ha remove
 -----------------------

-Remove the node with consensus id [endpointId] from the cluster
+Remove the node with provided Consensus Id from the cluster

 Synopsis
 ~~~~~~~~

-Remove the node with consensus id [endpointId] from the cluster
+Only passive nodes can be removed.
+ConsensusID is the internally
+generated ID by the Consensus system.

 ::

-   drpcli system ha remove [endpointId] [flags]
+   drpcli system ha remove [ConsensusId] [flags]

 Options
 ~~~~~~~